Did you know there are a ton of hidden carbs at Starbucks?! Not to fear, we’re going to shed some light on them!

 Y’all know how much Faith and I love our Starbucks tea and coffee, but what happens if you’re hungry and you want to get something to eat to?
 In today’s post we’re going to go over what not to eat at Starbucks if you want to follow a low carb or keto diet.

-We’ll go over some foods that you might think are keto friendly, but really aren’t!
+We’re covering some foods that you might think are keto friendly, but really aren’t!
 Either because they’re high in carbohydrates or the portion size may be a little misleading.

-And if you missed it, check out one of our most popular posts – Keto Starbucks Drinks – Our 5 favorite drinks to order!
+And if you missed it, check out one of our most popular posts, Keto Starbucks Drinks – Our 5 favorite drinks to order!

 Organic Coconut Cookies

-Starbucks Sous Vide Egg bites
+Starbucks Sous Vide Egg Bites

 Yeah, these sous vide egg bites from Starbucks are not really that low carb.
-They are packed full of hidden carbs.
+They are in fact packed full of hidden carbs.
 Did you know that these egg bites contain potato starch and rice starch?

 All Starbucks Nutrition information for these drinks was obtained from the Starbucks website.
-You can find the full Starbucks Nutrition here.
+You can find the full Starbucks nutrition here.